Pedestrian Deaths Continue to be a Problem in New Jersey

 - Never pass a vehicle stopped at a crosswalk and never block or park in crosswalks

 If your loved one was killed in a pedestrian accident, you could be entitled to compensation for funeral and burial costs, medical expenses, and pain and suffering.
-The personal injury attorneys at Lynch Law Firm will pursue justice for your family, helping you navigate the legal process in the midst of your loss.
+The personal injury attorneys at Lynch Law Firm, PC will pursue justice for your family, helping you navigate the legal process in the midst of your loss.